 Within the literature on mechanism design, it is natural to consider using monetary exchange as an additional tool to facilitate the exchange of landing slots.
 In practice, however, the use of money to create "spot markets" has been shunned by market participants.
 While there are theoretical reasons that spot markets may make sense, there are various practical reasons against their use.
-Robyn (2007) explains some of them in more depth, particularly that monetary spot markets: may not yield huge gains, due to uncertainty and due to unclear property rights as weather conditions change; would require airlines to invest in resources required to operate in spot markets; may adversely impact small communities, as smaller flights would be disproportionately priced out of the market; may open the door to speculative behavior, as airlines now would have a monetary reason to hold on to slots rather than to release them.
+There are various reasons against the use of money and spot markets are thoroughly discussed by Robyn (2007) explains some of them in more depth, particularly that monetary spot markets: may not yield huge gains, due to uncertainty and due to unclear property rights as weather conditions change; would require airlines to invest in resources required to operate in spot markets; may adversely impact small communities, as smaller flights would be disproportionately priced out of the market; may open the door to speculative behavior, as airlines now would have a monetary reason to hold on to slots rather than to release them.
 See Robyn (2007) for further elaboration.
 Finally, by revealing their willingness to pay for landing slots, it seems clear that airlines risk giving up whatever information rents such private information might yield.
 This does not preclude the FAA from implementing such markets but hints at the political difficulties that such a change would yield.
 For all of these many reasons, we do not further consider monetary markets in this paper.

-II.
-The Model and Definitions
+2 The Model and Definitions